Are Dents & Scratches Covered under a Warranty?

 To get right to it, whether it’s a manufacturer’s warranty on a new car right from a dealership or an extended car warranty plan or vehicle service contract on a used car, it will not cover scratches, dents or door dings of any sort.
 Instead, your auto insurance company will often cover cosmetic damage to your car, depending on the incident that caused the dent or scratch.

-For example, while your car insurance policy will help with cosmetic issues due to an accident as part of your policy’s collision coverage or even help with vandalism or severe weather, issues caused by general corrosion likely won’t be covered.
+For example, while your car insurance contract will help with cosmetic issues due to an accident as part of your contract’s collision coverage or even help with vandalism or severe weather, issues caused by general corrosion likely won’t be covered.
 Even still, if the scratch or dent is covered, you will most likely have to pay a deductible, so knowing how to repair a dent or scratch can help save you time and money instead of going to a body shop or other repair facility.

 How to Handle Dents

 As a car owner, you’re likely to deal with a few dents here and there, whether they result in a scratch or not.
 So to help you be prepared, here are some of the best ways to handle a dent:

 Use a Dent Removal Tool

 A dent removal tool is a specialty tool designed to remove a dent from a vehicle’s metal body panel.
 However, while helpful, these tools often come in various configurations and are only useful for specific kinds of damage.
 So if you choose this route, it is important to note what type of dent you have to know which dent removal tool you should purchase.
 Otherwise, you could further damage your vehicle’s body panels or paint.